github/VisualStudio/docs/contributing/creating-a-pull-request.md

-## Sending a pull request
+# Creating a pull request

-> You must be [logged in to GitHub](../getting-started/authenticating-to-github.md) to create a Pull Request

 1. Open a solution in a GitHub repository.
 2. Open **Team Explorer** and click the **Pull Requests** button to open the **GitHub** pane.
 TODO: screenshot